• Skip to primary navigation

 Recipe Tips & Substitutions

 • Don't overbake.
-These butter cookies are similar to shortbread which means if you overbake them they will be too dry.
+These butter cookies are similar to shortbread which means if you overbake them they will be dry.

 • Do the double dredge.
 The cookies by themselves are only slightly sweet which is why they taste so good rolled in powdered sugar.
 Roll them once while warm and once while cool to really get a nice lovely white coating.